Defining Web Performance Budgets

 thresholds:

 Enforce schema validation during PR creation.
-Reject any configuration that omits percentile definitions or lacks explicit tolerance routing.
-This ensures every budget change undergoes architectural review before merging.
+Reject any configuration that omits a percentile definition or lacks explicit tolerance routing, so every budget change undergoes architectural review before it merges.
+The schema is the contract; the rest of this reference is its enforcement.

-Implement connection-aware routing in your test harness.
-Throttle CPU to 4x slowdown and network to Fast 3G for baseline validation.
-Fail builds when P90 metrics exceed the calibrated matrix by more than 10%.
+Implement connection-aware routing in the test harness: throttle CPU to 4x slowdown and network to Fast 3G for the mobile baseline, and fail builds when P90 metrics exceed the calibrated matrix by more than 10%.
+Derive these numbers from your own field data rather than copying them; the percentile methodology is the subject of Percentile-Based Threshold Tuning.

 const VENDOR_TIMEOUT_MS = 4000;